-The augmentation of the OFAC license would be consistent with the export-focused mandates of the United States Department of Agriculture (USDA) and United States Department of Commerce (DOC) by the Trump Administration.
+The augmentation of the OFAC license would be consistent with the export-focused mandates of the United States Department of Agriculture (USDA) and United States Department of Commerce (DOC).

 Previously, officials within the OFAC and United States Department of State shared that if a license application were submitted, the license application would likely be approved.